ska-telescope/developer.skatelescope.org/src/tools/monitoring-dashboards/new-environments.rst

 In order to provide a way for SKA developers to install, uninstall or update their artefacts into an isolated environment, a unified approach - based on GitOps - has been created.

-Once a developer pushes a change to the repo, the repo detects this change, updates and pushes the manifest into the cluster and a new environment can be created to test the commited changes.
+Once a developer pushes a change to the repo, the repo detects this change, updates and pushes the manifest into the cluster and a new environment can be created to test the committed changes.

 This unified approach adds a new stage - the deploy stage - to the pipeline that will make 4 jobs available: